>

 Are UTIs Only for Women?

-Men have the advantage of a longer urethra, which makes it harder for bacteria to reach the bladder, and a greater distance between the anus and urethra relative to women.
-The bacteria e-coli that is normally present in human feces frequently causes UTIs in women, due to proximity.
-These anatomical advantages make UTIs very rare among younger men, however they become more common from about age 50 and up.
+Men have the advantage of a longer urethra, which makes it harder for bacteria to reach the bladder and a greater distance between the anus and urethra relative to women.
+The bacteria e-coli, usually present in human feces, frequently causes UTIs in women due to proximity.
+These anatomical advantages make UTIs very rare among younger men.
+However, they become more common from about age 50 and up.
 Why is this?

-An enlarged prostate can compress a man’s urethra, partially blocking the flow of urine.
-It becomes more difficult to completely empty the bladder.
-Therefore, bacteria are not flushed away and infection can grow.
-UTIs are not just an annoyance, without treatment it can progress into a kidney infection that can seriously impact your health.
-Enlarged prostate is a very common condition that many older men have to deal with.
-There are a range of treatment options available, depending on your health history and the severity of the case.
+An enlarged prostate can compress a man’s urethra, partially blocking the urine flow.
+It becomes more difficult to empty the bladder.
+Therefore, bacteria are not flushed away, and infection can grow.
+UTIs are not just an annoyance; without treatment, they can progress into a kidney infections that can seriously impact your health.
+Enlarged prostate is a common condition many older men have to deal with.
+A range of treatment options is available, depending on your health history and the severity of the case.

 Skip to content